Delegator FAQs

 By delegating CORE to Validators, CORE holders can help secure the network and share in system rewards.
 Please refer to the detailed guide on CORE Delegation for more details.

-5. What are the benefits of delegating BTC or CORE tokens?
+4. What are the benefits of delegating Bitcoin or CORE tokens?

-6. How does one delegate hash power on Core netowrk?
+5. How does one delegate hash power on the Core network?

-By delegating hash power to Validators, BTC miners can help secure the network and get share in system rewards.
+By delegating hash power to Validators, Bitcoin miners can help secure the network and share in system rewards.
 Please refer to the detailed guide on hash power delegation for more details.

-To maximize their rewards, delegators will look both for validators that are generous in their payouts, but also don’t already have a substantial amount of delegated CORE tokens or delegated PoW.
+To maximize their rewards, delegators will look for both validators who are generous in their payouts and also don’t already have a substantial amount of delegated CORE tokens or delegated Proof-of-Work (PoW).
 The less a given validator has staked, the greater a contribution from a delegator will be.
 If a delegator adds one CORE token to a validator that only has one token, they’re 50% of that validator’s total delegation.
 If they delegate to a validator with 99 CORE tokens, they’re only 1% of that validator’s total delegation.
-Since payouts are determined in part based on the percentage of total stake each delegator accounts for, they’ll be incentivized to try and find validators with small delegations.
+Since payouts are determined in part by the percentage of the total stake each delegator accounts for, they’ll be incentivized to try to find validators with small delegations.

 -

-Hash Power: hash is delegated separately in each BTC block mined; and once delegated no further transfer can be made.
+Hash Power: hash is delegated separately in each Bitcoin block mined, and once delegated, no further transfer can be made.

 -

-BTC Delegation: users lock up their BTC and designate a validator to stake to on Core.
-They can transfer BTC stake to other validators on Core, but will lose the rewards of the acting day.
+Bitcoin Delegation: Users lock up their Bitcoin and designate a validator to stake on Core.
+They can transfer Bitcoin stake to other validators on Core, but will lose the rewards of the current day.

 -

-CORE Delegation: users can transfer to other validators and will still receive the rewards of the acting day.
+CORE Delegation: Users can transfer to other validators and will still receive the rewards of the current day.

-9. Are there any fees associated with delegating BTC or CORE tokens or hash power?
+8. Are there any fees associated with delegating Bitcoin or CORE tokens or hash power?

-Other than the transaction fee/gas charges, Core doesn’t charge any additional fees for delegation of BTC hash power, BTC or CORE tokens.
+Except for the transaction fee and gas charges, Core doesn’t charge any additional fees for delegating Bitcoin hash power, Bitcoin, or CORE tokens.

-10. How long does it take to start earning rewards after delegation of BTC,CORE or Bitcoin hash power?
+9. How long does it take to start earning rewards after delegating Bitcoin, CORE, or Bitcoin hash power?

 -

-BTC hash power delegators: The Core blockchain uses Bitcoin network block records from seven days ago for hybrid score calculations.
+Bitcoin hash power delegators: The Core blockchain uses Bitcoin network block records from seven days ago for hybrid score calculations.
 Additionally, after a validator is elected, staking rewards are distributed on the second day of the switched round.
-Therefore, after delegating their hash power, miners/mining pools will have their hash power used in the Validator election calculation N+7 days later and will have claimable rewards N+8 days later.
+Therefore, after delegating their hash power, miners and mining pools will have their hash power used in the Validator election calculation N+7 days later and will receive claimable rewards N+8 days later.

 -

-CORE/BTC delegators: after delegating their CORE/BTC, delegators will have their assets used in the Validator election calculation for the next round and will have claimable rewards a round later.
+CORE/Bitcoin delegators: After delegating their CORE/Bitcoin, delegators will have their assets used in the Validator election calculation for the next round.
+They will have claimable rewards a round later.

-Refer to the detailed guide here on Claiming Rewards earned through staking of BTC and CORE.
-In case of BTC Hash Power delegation, refer here.
+Refer to the detailed guide here on Claiming Rewards earned through staking of Bitcoin and CORE.
+In case of Bitcoin hash power delegation, refer here.

-The rewards are paid out at the end of each round of consensus on the Core blockchain.
+The rewards are paid out at the end of each consensus round on the Core blockchain.

 Poor performance or misconduct by validators can result in penalties like slashing of stakes and jailing.
-Note that delegators will not lose their staked assets, the penalties on validators will only be affecting the delegator's daily rewards.
+Note that delegators will not lose their staked assets; the penalties on validators will only affect the delegator's daily rewards.